 Is there food for our baby on board?

-We offer children up to two years old a jar of baby food, some fruit and some bread.
-Security staff also accept that you bring along your own baby food, baby cereal and milk.
-Once you are onboard the plane, Jet Time cabin staff can help you by heating a feeding bottle, if required.
+We don´t offer children up to two years old any meals.
+Security staff accepts that you bring along your own baby food, baby cereal and milk.

 Are there baby-changing facilities on board?